How to Set Up Google Drive for Offline Access

 Step 2: Sign in to Google Drive

-Go to Google Drive and log in with your Google account.
+Open Google Drive and sign in with your Google account.

 Step 3: Open Google Drive settings